 White blood cells are known as leukocytes, and act to neutralise pathogens.
-Leukocytes are also required to 'remember' individual pathogens, in order to act more quickly should another infection with the same pathogen occur.
-The 'inbuilt' immune system is known as the 'innate' immune system; the bit with memory as the 'adaptive' immune system, although this distinction is not important here.
+Leukocytes are also required to 'remember' individual pathogens, to act more quickly should the same pathogen infect again.
+The 'inbuilt' immune system is known as the 'innate' system; the bit with memory the 'adaptive' immune system, though this distinction is not important here.
 Leukocytes are mobilised to the infective site by cytokines which 'signal' that they are needed.
-This pathway also signals to the bone marrow to produce more leukocytes.
+This pathway also tells the bone marrow to produce more leukocytes.

 There are a number of different types of leukocytes.
-Some, such as neutrophils, act by releasing 'granules' which contain enzymes with which to attack pathogens.
+Neutrophils act by releasing 'granules' which contain enzymes with which to attack pathogens.
 Others, such as monocytes, 'engulf' pathogens and destroy them internally.
 B cells make antibodies, which can bind to pathogens and accelerate their destruction.
 White blood cells are the second line of defence, and are vital to ensuring a sustained attack on invading pathogens.